 Students will gain a broad theological foundation that will undergird inquiry into a select area of concentration.
 (Theological Knowledge)

-- Students will demonstrate an understanding of scripture, God, Christ, the church and Christian ethics according to the competencies articulated by each of these areas.
+- Students will demonstrate an understanding of Fundamental Theology, Christology, Ecclesiology, Ethics, Hebrew Bible, and the New Testament according to the competencies articulated by each of these areas.

-- Students will integrate their core theological competencies in their pastoral studies.
+- Students will integrate their core theological competencies in their chosen area of concentration.

 Students will develop pastoral skills, ministry knowledge, and liturgical fluencies in at least one key field of study relevant to Christian ministry.
 (Pastoral Proficiency)

-- Students will demonstrate a depth of practical and theoretical knowledge in pastoral ministry.
+- Students will demonstrate a depth of practical and theoretical knowledge in their area of concentration.

-- Students will understand the significance of the Eucharistic liturgy for their ministry and in the life of faith.
+- Students will understand the significance of liturgy for their ministry and in the life of faith.

 Students will become competent leaders dedicated to serving the Church and to creating community in parish and other pastoral settings.
 (Leadership Skill)